-If the situation is either unsafe for the child, simply impossible for the parents to work together, or the other parent is unfit—and if you can prove that shared custody isn’t in the child’s best interest—the court can go this route.
+If the situation is either unsafe for the child, simply impossible for the parents to work together, or the other parent is unfit—and if you can prove that shared custody isn’t in the child’s best interest.

 Like we said above, the court generally does not award sole custody unless there are extenuating circumstances.
 And this is generally in situations when one parent poses potential harm to the child.